-Please note that every entry in your group must have a completed STUDENT contest entry form attached.
-All entries with attached contest entry forms and this Facilitator form with a list should be sent in a single set to: GA River of Words, 2 Martin Luther King Jr. Drive, Suite 1462 East, Atlanta, GA 30334
+Please note that each entry in your group must be created by no more than one student and have a completed STUDENT contest entry form attached.

+All entries with attached contest entry forms and this Facilitator form with a participant list should be sent in a single set to:

+GA River of Words, 2 Martin Luther King Jr. Dr., Suite 1462 E, Atlanta, GA 30334

 School or Organization Name:

 School/Org Address: City: State: Zip

-School/Org Phone: Contac ontact Name and Email:
+School/Org Phone: Contact Name & Email (if different than below):

-Facilitator Name(s): Email:
+Facilitator/Educator Name(s): Email:

-Total # of Contest Entrants: Grade Level of Contes st Entrants:
+Total # of Contest Entrants: Grade Level of Contest Entrants: :

-Total # of Art Entries Submitted: Total # of Poetry Entries Submitted:
+Total # of Art Entries Submitted: Total # of Poetry Entries Submit ted:

 Last Day of Classes (M/D/Y): (for returns)